 But this can be a very hard thing to do.
-So to help make it easier, we used our rigorous testing methodolgy to find the best ear protection for shooting, which we determined to be the Howard Leight Impact Pro Electronic Shooting Earmuffs as the best ear protection on the market.
+So to help make it easier, we used our rigorous testing methodolgy to find the best ear protection for shooting, which we determined to be the Howard Leight Impact Pro Electronic Shooting Earmuffs.
 These muffs have the highest Noise Reduction Rating out of all the different options, they have electronic noise cancelling to help you hear quieter sounds, such as your friends’ voices, and they fit great on virtually any head size.

 If you want a set of earmuffs that will keep your ears safe, allow you to hear those around you and that fit great, get the Howard Leight Impact Pro Electronic Shooting Earmuffs.